A quantum algorithm for solving 0-1 Knapsack problems: Introduction

-That quantum computers deliver useful improved and accelerated solutions is expected in the long term when logical qubits are plentiful and cheap.
-Use cases here include quantum chemistry \cite{Cao2019QuantumChemistryInTheAgeOfQuantumComputing,Lanyon2010TowardsQuantumChemistryOnAQuantumComputer} and materials simulation \cite{Bauer2020QuantumAlgorithmsForQuantumChemistryAndQuantumMaterialsScience}, where quantum advantage is expected when we reach roughly 10K logical qubits \cite{HoeflerDisentanglingHypeFromPracticalityOnRealisticallyAchievingQuantumAdvantage}.
-However, in the near- and mid-term, the situation is subtle and nuanced.
-There is considerable optimism that combinatorial optimisation problems provide a rich class of use cases whose solutions quantum computers will improve \cite{Ajagekar2020QuantumComputingBasedHybridSolutionStrategiesForLargeScaleDiscreteContinuousOptimizationProblems}.
-However, while it has been argued that quantum devices have already demonstrated accelerated solutions for synthetic problems \cite{Arute2019QuantumSupremacyUsingAProgrammableSuperconductingProcessor}, there has been, to date, no conclusive demonstration of quantum advantage for realistic instances with respect to the \emph{best classical approach}.
-Quantum heuristics currently do not provide competitive results when compared with the best-in-class classical solvers, such as CPLEX and Gurobi which routinely solve problems involving thousands of variables to \emph{provable optimality}\footnote{E.g., classical optimisation methods can, on a smartphone, routinely solve the travelling salesman problem to provable optimality for hundreds of cities!}.
+At a higher level, the challenge lies in demonstrating quantum advantage in practical applications.
+In recent times, there has indeed been considerable optimism that combinatorial optimisation problems provide a rich class of application areas whose solutions quantum computers will improve~\cite{Ajagekar2020QuantumComputingBasedHybridSolutionStrategiesForLargeScaleDiscreteContinuousOptimizationProblems}.
+Although quantum devices have already demonstrated accelerated solutions for synthetic problems \cite{Arute2019QuantumSupremacyUsingAProgrammableSuperconductingProcessor}, there has been, to date, no conclusive demonstration of a practical quantum advantage for realistic instances in comparison with the \emph{best classical approach}.
+Quantum heuristics \cite{VanDam2021QuantumOptimizationHeuristicsWithAnApplicationToKnapsackProblems} currently do not provide competitive results when compared with classical solvers, such as CPLEX~\cite{CPLEX}, GUROBI~\cite{Gurobi} and CP-SAT~\cite{CPSAT} which routinely solve problems involving thousands of variables to \emph{provable optimality}.

-Combinatorial optimisation problems are typically NP-complete \cite{Karp1972ReducibilityAmongCombinatorialOptimizationProblems} so that the analysis of the performance of quantum heuristics such as the QAOA \cite{Farhi2014AQuantumApproximateOptimizationAlgorithm} is extremely difficult to carry out.
-Indeed, any general naive argument about the performance of a variational quantum method would likely fall afoul of well-understood barriers in complexity theory, such as the Razborov-Rudich theorem \cite{Razborov1997NaturalProofs}.
-Thus our only recourse to reasoning about quantum heuristics is via benchmarks, but here we are also snookered: We need large-scale functioning quantum devices in order to run realistic benchmarks, but these do not yet exist.
-Our only general recourse is to perform classical simulations of quantum methods.
-But these are limited to $20$-$30$ qubits, which is far too few to evaluate the performance of a quantum heuristic against realistic benchmark instances (which typically would require somewhere between $100$-$10000$ qubits).